atouammi/ammitest/README.md

 # BootCamp AMMI 2024

-## This repositories contains some implementation from scratch of linear an logistic regression
+## This repositories contains some implementation from scratch of linear and logistic regression

 ### With Linear Linear regression we have implemented four types of optimatization